 - Use the funds to buy US stocks or withdraw them in USD if you need it

 You might be wondering how this all works.
 It’s actually a simple process when you think about it.
 DLR is Horizons U.S. Dollar Currency ETF which is available in both Canadian and US dollars.
-DLR.TO (sometimes referred to as DLR CA) is the CAD version, while DLR.U is the American version.
+DLR.TO (sometimes referred to as DLR CA) is the CAD version (traded on the Toronto stock exchange), while DLR.U is the American version.
 When you journal shares over, all you’re doing is switching the currency.
 Converting from USD to CAD works in the same way, but you start with DLR.U in your USD trading account.

-At the time this article was published (March 17, 2021) DLR was trading at $12.60 CAD while DLR.U had a price of $10.08 USD.
+At the time this article was published (April 1, 2022) DLR was trading at $12.60 CAD while DLR.U had a price of $10.08 USD.
 This spread is actually the difference in the current exchange rate.
-Since you’re just switching from one currency to another with the same product, you don’t have to pay the exchange fees that banks implement.
+Since you’re just switching from one currency to another with the same product via a discount broker, you don’t have to pay the exchange fees that banks implement.
 That said, you do have to pay two trading commissions.
 Although some brokerages only charge you when you sell, so you might have to pay one fee.

 How much does Norbert’s gambit save?